 - Please do not send patients to the emergency department unless they require emergent care.

-- If you are considering sending a patient to the emergency department, call ahead first and advise the patient to wear a mask.
+- When considering sending a patient to the emergency department, call ahead and advise the patient to wear a mask.

 What role do providers play?

-- Please determine if a patient is symptomatic and appropriate for COVID-19 testing.
+- Determine if a patient is symptomatic and appropriate for COVID-19 testing.
 Orders must be for Coronavirus 19 testing and include an appropriate diagnosis code.

-- Orders for testing will only be accepted via a paper or email script from the referring provider.
-Provider offices can email the order to the patient or directly to the referral centers at email@example.com.
-Provider Referral Centers are unable to accept fax or phone orders.
+- Provide the patient a paper script or email script to email@example.com.
+Provider Referral Center are unable to accept fax or phone orders.

-How do patients make appointments at the Provider Referral Centers?
+How do patients make appointments at the Provider Referral Center?